 Physically, it is a diverse country with deserts and subtropical forests in the north, and freezing conditions in the south.
 The South Atlantic Ocean runs down the east coast and the Andes Mountains borders Chile in the west.
 These two factors have a major influence on the climate.
 It also borders Brazil, Uruguay, Bolivia and Paraguay in the North.
 Its highest point is Aconcagua which rises to 6,960 metres (22,837 feet), the highest point on the American continent – both north and south!

 The capital city Buenos Aires was first established around 500 years ago.
 Today it has a population of around 3 million and is the administrative and cultural centre of the country.
 It’s renown for its European architecture and rich cultural life.
 In fact, it has more theatres than any other city in the world.
-Argentina is famous for many things including Tango, Gauchos (cowboys), its beef industry and subsequent steak restaurants, Iguazu Falls and Ushuaia - the world’s most southern populated township.
-Like many of the neighbouring countries, Argentinians love their sport.
+Argentina is famous for many things including the tango dance, Gauchos (cowboys), its outstanding beef and steak restaurants, Iguazu Falls and Ushuaia - the world’s most southern populated township.
+Argentinians love their sport.
 They are soccer “mad” and hold Diego Maradona and Lionel Messi as national sporting heroes.
 They also love rugby, basketball and polo.

 Come and explore this fabulous, vibrant and sophisticated county!